 Finding Introductory Reading

 Maybe your instructor has provided you with some preliminary readings or maybe you’ve found some readings on your own that piqued your interest.
 Great!
 Start with those.
 But if you find yourself in a situation where you need to get started on your own, here are a few suggestions.

 Look for something written for a popular audience.
-Some sources, like academic, peer-reviewed articles and some books are written with an expert audience in mind.
-They may assume that the reader already knows quite a lot about a topic and use specialized vocabulary that most people aren’t familiar with.
-Other sources are written with a popular audience in mind, meaning they don’t assume the audience has specialized knowledge or use highly specialized vocabulary without explaining it.
+Some sources, like academic, peer-reviewed articles and some books are written for an expert audience.
+They may assume that readers already know quite a lot about a topic and use specialized vocabulary that most people aren’t familiar with.
+Other sources are written with a popular audience in mind, meaning they don’t assume the audience has specialized knowledge and they don’t use highly specialized vocabulary without explaining it.
 Works created for a popular audience include newspaper and magazine articles, some books, and a ton of videos, blogs, and podcasts.

-Look for an overview of the topic.
+Look for a topic overview, a source that provides an overall summary.
 Even if something is written for a popular audience, it may only address a small slice of a topic.
-Having a small scope isn’t necessarily a bad thing, (ultimately, it will be a great thing for the topic you choose to look at), but it’s a very different thing to read a source that represents one viewpoint about one aspect of a topic than it is to read a source that intentionally tries to synthesize all the major viewpoints and aspects of a topic into one relatively short reading.
+Having a small scope (doesn’t make a source bad, but it might not be the right source to read first.
+It’s a very different thing to read a source that represents one viewpoint about one aspect of a topic than it is to read a source that synthesizes all the major viewpoints and aspects of a topic into one relatively short reading.
 It’s actually very difficult to write a good overview of a topic since it requires awareness of all the voices in a conversation around a topic.

 Happily, there is one type of source that is both written for a popular audience and written for the specific purpose of providing an overview of a topic.
 Encyclopedias.
 These things are way more awesome than you ever thought and there are way more different kinds that you may have ever realized.